poplatek/payment-methods-book/cash-payments/README.md

 # About

-Cash Payments
+Prevalence of and attitudes towards Cash Payments.

 ## Fennoscandia

-In Fennoscandian nations (Scandinavia plus Finland) 75% of people say that they prefer to pay using a payment card, 15% say they prefer cash and an addition 5% wants to pay using a mobile payment method.
+In Fennoscandian nations (Scandinavia plus Finland) 75% of people say that they prefer to pay using a payment card, 15% say they prefer cash and an additional 5% wants to pay using a mobile payment method.
 In Sweden, Norway and Denmark 72-78% want to pay using a payment card, 13-14% prefer cash and 5-6% prefer mobile paying.
 Finland differs slightly from the group because while in Finland 71% prefer a payment card, 22% say they prefer cash and just 1% prefers mobile paying.

 The value of card payments rose 6% in Norway in 2016.
-In Norway the drive towards a cashless society is supported by the government, the trade associations and the banks in order to eliminate the black market.
+In Norway the drive towards a cashless society is supported by the government, the trade associations and the banks with the stated goal of eliminating the black market.

 In Finland Nets declard that the new payment methods are more popular among the younger generations and the more traditional payment methods are more favoured by the more aged cohorts of the population.